 A plaquette with his poem “Platon”, translated by Dmitri Fragata and illustrated by French artist Marc Granier, was released in France in 2018 while his poem “El fascismo se sienta a la mesa” (translated by UO alumna Elmira Louie) appeared in the new online journal Periphērica edited by UO Professor Pedro García-Caro.

 Sepúlveda’s third collection of poetry Hotel Marconi (Santiago de Chile, 1998) was reprinted in 2006 and 2012 in a bilingual edition translated by poet Paul Dresman.
-This book was made into a film in Chile by Pulso Films in 2009 and was reviewed in 2018 by poet Mohammad Salleh in the Malasian literary journal Dewan Sastera (The Halls of Literature) in Kuala Lumpur, calling Sepúlveda “a poet of poets.”
+This book was made into a film in Chile by Pulso Films in 2009 and was reviewed in 2018 by poet Mohammad Salleh in the Malasian literary journal Dewan Sastera (The Halls of Literature) in Kuala Lumpur, calling Sepúlveda “a poet's poet.”

 In 2000 Correo negro (Buenos Aires, 2001) was awarded first prize in poetry by the Argentine magazine Perro Negro and was reprinted in Chile in 2008.
 His first collection Lugar de origen (1987) still remains a work representative of his generation growing up under Pinochet’s dictatorship.
 In the late 1980’s and early 1990’s the Pablo Neruda Foundation as well as the Fondo del Libro y la Lectura granted Sepúlveda literary fellowships.